Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation: METHODS

+where $k$ is a stiffness term, $b$ is a damping term, and $c$ is an additional offset term that accounts for any pre-tensioning error during initialization or systematic estimation error at zero displacement.
+The index $t$ denotes the parameters in tension (all directions) and $p$ the parameters in palpation (z direction only).
+Parameters were fit for each performed trajectory.
+While more complex linear and non-linear models can better represent the dynamics of the artificial tissue material, the Kelvin-Voigt model is interpretable and can well describe the dynamics of the rubber-like materials in the range of our applied strains.

-To quantify impedance transparency during the manipulations, the root mean squared error (RMSE) of the estimated force with respect to the ground truth force was used.
-To quantify the stability of the system with closed-loop force feedback, a passivity-based approach was adopted.
+We calculated an additional metric, the root mean squared error (RMSE) of the estimated force with respect to the ground truth force.
+To quantify the stability of the system with closed-loop force feedback, we adopted a passivity-based approach.
 The complex dynamics of the robot, coupled with the non-dynamical multimodal input-output formulation of the neural networks, and their black-box nature, makes Lyapunov analysis intractable.

 The passivity-based analysis was performed by implementing a passivity observer and controller on the SSM-side and measuring the root mean square (RMS) control effort produced by the passivity controller in its attempt to passivate the system.
 A windowed passivity observer was implemented such that the windowed energy observed at the SSM on the $\text{N}^{\text{th}}$ time step is